 “It is the duty of all states to ensure the right to life and safety of its people, especially from vicious acts of violence and terrorism,” argues Gilad Cohen, Israel’s UN representive.
 But the Qassams are, of course, no existential threat to the Jewish state.
 It is only poor Sderot, a farming village barely a mile from the border of northern Gaza, that bears the brunt of the rockets (calling them missiles would be an overstatement).

 To the extent that Qassams have caused death or injury there, they are indefensible.
 But if, as the Israelis argue, every life is precious, the grossly disproportionate body count delivered within Gaza as retaliation serves as a reminder of how quickly the argument can turn.
 Within the past week, over 40 people have been killed and 120 injured, most of them civilians.
-Targeted killings mean little when aimed within one of the most densely populated areas of the world.
+Targeted killings mean little when aimed within one of the most densely populated areas of the world.“It is a message to Hamas, and hopefully the people in Gaza, who by the way elected Hamas as the government, to put pressure on that government,” adds an Israeli Foreign Ministry spokesman.
+However, when Palestinians are pushed ever further below poverty level (as over two thirds of Gazans currently are), survival is more of a priority for them rather than facing militants with guns.
+The response is seen, quite rightly, as collective punishment.

 It should also be noted that Gazans also helped elect Hamas not to wage endless (and so far, unwinnable) war, but to save themselves from the kleptocracy of a Fatah-led government.
 Hamas notably rejected a referendum proposed by Fatah leader and Palestinian Authority president Mahmoud Abbas on a two-state solution based on 1967 borders (something Hamas abhors).
 The fact that a clear majority of Palestinians support such an outcome may have been a reason.